Attend our FREE Masterclass: The Secrets of Successful Book Proposals! Learn More

 Consult Your Agent on Any Big, Sweeping Editorial Revisions

-Even when you’re interviewing agents, I advise authors to probe for what an agent will see as the work—and the degree of work—they see as optimal before submitting your book to publishers.
-Start with the question: what do you think my book needs to make it salable?
+Even when you’re interviewing agents, I advise authors to probe for what kind of work they think your manuscript needs before submission.
+Try asking: What will make this book more salable?
 Typically, the answer is more than you think and you want to avoid surprises down the road, on top of ensuring a shared vision.
-You can ask each other: what comparative titles do you see for my book?
+You might also ask: what comparative titles do you see for my book?
 What kind of publisher is a fit for this project?
 Who is the primary reader?

 Get Your Agent’s Opinion on Your Website/Social Profile